 - Hold your wrist towards the payment terminal.
-The watch face should be towards the terminal.
+The watch’s face should be towards the terminal.

 - For Australian users: If your card is from an Australian bank, you don’t have to go through the first step.
-Simply hold the watch to the payment terminal and the payment should go through.
+Hold the watch to the payment terminal, and the payment should go through.
 In case the amount is more than AU$100, you will have to enter the debit or credit card PIN as well directly on the payment terminal.

-- To keep a track of card activity, tap on the Wallet tile on the Account page of your Fitbit app.
+- To keep track of card activity, tap on the Wallet tile on your Fitbit app’s Account page.
 Find the card you want to check, and scroll down to see the recent transactions.